desmos-labs/desmos/docs/architecture/adr-009-supply-module.md

 ## Abstract

-This ADR defines the `x/supply` module which will expose a set of APIs that will be called by data aggregator websites (such as Coingecko and CoinMarketCap) in order to fetch updated data about $DSM supply.
+This ADR defines the `x/supply` module which will expose a set of APIs that can be called by data aggregator websites (such as CoinGecko and CoinMarketCap) in order to fetch updated data about a specific supply.

 ## Context

-Currently, inside our [CoinGecko](https://www.coingecko.com/en/coins/desmos) and [CoinMarketCap](https://coinmarketcap.com/currencies/desmos/)
-some important information (current and total supply) are missing or not correctly updated.
-To solve this, we can implement a series of APIs that fetch those data and can be later used by all the data aggregator websites that has the $DSM token listed.
+Currently, inside our [CoinGecko](https://www.coingecko.com/en/coins/desmos) and [CoinMarketCap](https://coinmarketcap.com/currencies/desmos/) some important information about current and total supply are missing or not correctly updated.
+To solve this, we can implement a series of APIs that read those data from the chain.
+Data aggregator websites that have the token listed can later use them.

 ## Decision

-The APIs will be exposed in a new module called `x/supply` that will have the purpose to fetch the given coin info from different cosmos-SDK modules (`x/bank`, `x/distribution`, `x/staking` ) and apply some conversions on them in order to avoid displaying them in millionth units.
+The APIs will be exposed in a new module called `x/supply` that will have the purpose to fetch the given information using different cosmos-SDK modules (namely `x/bank`, `x/distribution`, `x/staking`) and apply some conversions on them in order to display them the best way possible for the client.

 ### Queries

+All the following APIs will have a custom param named `multiplier` that allows to set the multiplier to be used when returning the values.
+A `multiplier` of `0` will identify the whole token amount, while a multiplier of `1.000.000` will make the result display the values in millionth of units.

 #### Total Supply

-This query will:
-1. Fetch the total supply of the given token `denom` from the `bank` module
+This query will fetch the total supply of a given token `denom`.
-2. Convert it in order to display its non-millionth value

 #### Current supply

-This query will:
-1. Fetch the total supply of the given token `denom`
-2. Fetch the total vested tokens amount
-3. Fetch the community pool amount
-4. Calculate the circulating supply by subtracting data of 2. and 3. from Total supply
+This query will return the circulating supply by subtracting the total vested tokens amount and community pool amount from the total supply of the given token.

 ## Consequences

 ### Positive